-Each year, over 400 dance students and artists from around the world converge on the campus of Duke University to discover the possibilities at the ADF School.
+Each year, over 350 dance students and artists from around the world converge on the campus of Duke University to discover the endless possibilities at the ADF School.
 Under the direction of Leah Cox (Dean of the ADF School), the school hosts its core summer programs of the Summer Dance Intensive, the Pre-Professional Dance Intensive, and the Dance Professional Workshops in Durham, NC.
 Since 2017, ADF and DANCECleveland have partnered together to offer a 5-day Summer Dance Workshop in Cleveland, OH.

 During the winter, students can study intensively with ADF’s outstanding roster of teachers in NYC at the New York City Winter Intensive.

 About the american dance festival, durham, and Duke University

 Durham remains a magnet for young dance artists from around the world… and a place where important connections are forged. –The New York Times, May 2012

 The American Dance Festival is now held for five and a half weeks each summer at Duke University in Durham, North Carolina.
 It was founded in 1934 in Bennington, Vermont, with choreographers Martha Graham, Hanya Holm, Doris Humphrey, and Charles Weidman.
 Through its school and performance season, ADF serves professional and pre-professional choreographers and dancers from around the world.